 Refer to Section 7 of the Risk section of the PDS for an explanation of the risks involved in an investment in the DomaCom Fund and the general risks associated with property markets.

 Specific risks of this investment:

 • Property not acquired – If there is insufficient investor interest the property will not be acquired however Investors with an Active Bid will all be proportionately liable for the Campaign Costs.
-A list of approximate campaign costs are set out below.
+A list of approximate campaign costs is set out below.

 • Value changes – The value of an Investor’s investment will go up and down in accordance with the value of the Underlying Property.
 There is no guarantee that the value of the investment will increase, and it may in fact decline in value.